BobbyH49/SQLServerk8s/modules/setup.md

     * Resource group - New or existing Resource Group
     * Region - Region where you want all resources to be deployed
     * Admin Username - This will become the domain admin of the **SqlK8s** domain
-    * Admin Password - This will become the password for your domain admin username and for the SQL Server sa account
+    * Admin Password - This will become the password for your domain admin username
     * Github Branch - This should be left as **main** which will use the main branch from the Github repository
     * Ip Address Range_10.X.0.0 - A number between 0 and 255 to set the IP Address range of your network (default is 0 for 10.0.0.0, max is 255 for 10.255.0.0)
     * Install SQL2019 - Select **Yes** if you want SQL Server 2019 to be automatically installed